 We are party to a credit agreement that provides us with a \$125.0 million revolving credit facility and a \$15.0 million sublimit for the issuance of letters of credit.
 We may use the proceeds of the revolving credit facility to provide working capital and for other general corporate purposes.
 Generally, we may repay any borrowings under the revolving credit facility at any time, but we must repay all borrowings no later than October 24, 2022.
-There was \$59.0 million in outstanding borrowings under this revolving line of credit as of June 27, 2020.
+There was \$38.0 million in outstanding borrowings under this revolving line of credit as of September 26, 2020.

-The amount available under this revolving line of credit is reduced by certain letters of credit outstanding, which amounted to \$4.4 million as of June 27, 2020.
+The amount available under this revolving line of credit is reduced by certain letters of credit outstanding, which amounted to \$4.7 million as of September 26, 2020.
 Borrowings under the revolving credit facility bear interest at a rate per annum, at our election, of either (i) the adjusted base rate, as defined in the credit agreement, plus an applicable margin, which varies between 0.25% and 1.25% depending on our total leverage ratio as determined under the credit agreement, or (ii) the adjusted eurocurrency rate, as defined in the credit agreement, plus an applicable margin, which varies between 1.25% and 2.25% depending on our total leverage ratio.
 We are required to pay a fee on the unused portion of the revolving credit facility at a rate per annum that varies between 0.20% and 0.35% depending on our total leverage ratio.
-Borrowings under the revolving credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and 65% of the stock of certain of our foreign subsidiaries, which represent approximately \$34.1 million in net assets as of June 27, 2020.
+Borrowings under the revolving credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and 65% of the stock of certain of our foreign subsidiaries, which represent approximately \$36.2 million in net assets as of September 26, 2020.

 Under the credit agreement, we must comply with various financial and non-financial covenants.
 Compliance with these financial covenants is tested on a fiscal quarterly basis.
 Any indebtedness outstanding under the revolving credit facility may become immediately due and payable upon the occurrence of stated events of default, including our failure to pay principal, interest or fees or a violation of any financial covenant.
 The financial covenants require us to maintain an adjusted consolidated EBITDA to consolidated interest expense ratio of more than 2.5:1.0 and to comply with a consolidated debt to adjusted consolidated EBITDA ratio of not more than 3.0:1.0.
 The non-financial covenant restrictions of the senior credit agreement include, but are not limited to, our ability to incur additional indebtedness, engage in acquisitions or dispositions, and enter into business combinations.
+As of September 26, 2020, we were in compliance with the covenants of our credit agreement.